petebachant/petebachant.github.io/_posts/2024-10-15-reproducible-openfoam.markdown

           cache: false
 ```

+TODO: This way of tracking builds doesn't work if the image is gone

 If we run `calkit status`, we see TODO

 So, we execute `calkit run`, and then `calkit save -m "Run pipeline"`.